 377A leads to gay marriage legalised

-Pastor Lawrence Khong of Faith Community Baptist Church is known as the leader of the anti-Pink Dot, Wear White movement.
-He has expressed concerns about the LGBT lifestyle being normalised and glamourised.
+Pastor Lawrence Khong of Faith Community Baptist Church and leader of the Wear White movement expressed concerns about the LGBT lifestyle being normalised and glamourised.

-Pastor Lawrence’s ultimate fear, which he shared with his church, is that if two men or women are recognised as a family unit, the adopted child will have to grow up without mum or dad.
+His ultimate fear is that if two men or women are recognised as a family unit, the adopted child will have to grow up without mum or dad.